SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 * Username: `userXX`
 * Password: `openshift`

-Accept the browser certificate warning and the Jenkins/OpenShift permissions, and then you'll find yourself at the approval prompt:
+Accept the browser certificate warning and the Jenkins/OpenShift permissions, and then you will find yourself at the approval prompt:

 ![Prod]({% image_path developer-intro/pipe-jenkins-prompt.png %}){:width="80%"}